oilandsugar/ritual-dust/content/works/video/kill-the-pain.md

 Filmed on location and at : **Studio Usine**

-Shot on the Blackmagic cinema camera with the Rokinon 10mm and the DZOFilm 50-125mm
+Shot on the Blackmagic Cinema Camera 2.5k with the Rokinon 10mm and the DZOFilm 50-125mm lenses
 Edited and color graded in DaVinci Resolve

 </div>